andrea-leonel/BigBrotherBrasilAnalysis/README.md

 # Future Improvements

-This dataset lacks information on a very important dimension of this show's popularity: social media.
+1) This dataset lacks information on a very important dimension of this show's popularity: social media.
 It would be interesting to see follower growth of the contestants throughout the show and how they maintained that growth post-show.
 It would also be interesting to gather mention information, particularly on X where the show is heavily commented by its fans.

-Besides, information on the challenges could be added, something that [BBBStats](https://drive.google.com/drive/u/0/folders/1O9LwFF4oR-n3SNd1vY_v-7n8QhDeprRv) started doing and that could be put in table form and joined with the rest of this database.
+2) Besides, information on the challenges could be added, something that [BBBStats](https://drive.google.com/drive/u/0/folders/1O9LwFF4oR-n3SNd1vY_v-7n8QhDeprRv) started doing and that could be put in table form and joined with the rest of this database.

-There are other tables with consistent information across the seasons on their Wikipedia pages that could be further explored too.
+3) There are other tables with consistent information across the seasons on their Wikipedia pages that could be further explored too.

-The ratings methodology may have changed throughout the years so it would be interesting to reflect that in the Ratings tables.
+4) The ratings methodology may have changed throughout the years so it would be interesting to reflect that in the Ratings tables.
+5) The nominations table can be improved in accuracy.
+Immunities given outside the Power of Immunity is not reflected in the dataset.
+This information would need to be gathered from the notes on Wikipedia.

 # Reproducibility